SteelCompendium/draw-steel-elements/README.md

 - Something with encounter building...
 - Maybe an inline Power Roll (`pr Might RR|5 damage;fall Prone|3 damage|No effect`)
 - Negotiation tracker
+- Tracker for turn and who has gone in a round
+- Party tracker (XP, Victories)

 ### Known Issues